s-ebisu/jhipster/.github/ISSUE_TEMPLATE/BUG_REPORT_JDL.md

 ---
-name: 💥 Report an issue using `jhipster info`
+name: 💥 Report an issue using Application JDL
 about: Report a problem with JHipster itself.
 ---